 Modern General Practice Overview

-Many of you will be aware of the need to address changing patient expectations and patterns of demand and optimise the routes of access now that we have digital tools in place and a wider primary care team to deliver.
+Many areas across the region are already delivering this new approach that supports the need to address changing patient expectations and patterns of demand, and optimise the routes of access now that there are digital tools in place and alongside a wider primary care team to deliver.
 The modern general practice model is a way of organising work in general practice to help enable practices to continue to provide fair and safe care in the context of increased demand, while also supporting the sustainability of services and an improved experience for both patients and staff.
 This model is a way of organising work in general practice that enables practices to:

 • see all patient need, by providing inclusive, straightforward online and telephone access